philiparvidsson/Modern-Shell-Language/doc/syntax.md

 # Syntax

-The syntax is based on JavaScript to provide a familiar environment, make porting less of a hassle and to provide a simple syntax that is easily understandable.
+The syntax is based on JavaScript to provide a familiar environment, make porting already-existing programs less of a hassle and to provide a simple syntax that is easily understandable.

-### Assignment
+## Assignment

-The most basic operations are variable assignments. mshl tries to 'infer' types in the sense that it can tell integer and string variables apart for the most part.
-Also, semicolons after statements are always optional in mshl.
+The most basic operations are variable assignments. mshl tries to 'infer' types in the sense that it can tell integer and string variables apart most of the time.
+Also, semicolons after statements are almost always optional in mshl, the exception being after the return keyword when there is no return expression.

 ```javascript
 /* Numbers */
 a = 10
 b = 0x10